codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-05-na5.md

-In this stage, you'll add support for `auto` coloring option in the `--color` flag in your grep implementation.
+In this stage, you'll add support for the `auto` color option in the `--color` flag of your grep implementation.

 ### The `auto` color option

-When `--color=auto` option is used with grep, it behaves in the following manner:
+When the `--color=auto` option is used with grep, it behaves in the following manner:

 - If the output stream is a [TTY device](https://www.ibm.com/docs/en/aix/7.1.0?topic=communications-tty-terminal-device), like the terminal, highlighting is enabled.

-- If the output stream is not a TTY device, for example, the output is piped to another command, or being redirected to a non-TTY device, highlighting is disabled.
+- If the output stream is not a TTY device, for example, if the output is piped to another command or redirected to a non-TTY device, highlighting is disabled.

 Example usage:

 <html>
 <pre>
 <code>$ echo -n "I have 3 cows" | grep --color=auto -E 'cows'
-I have <span style="font-weight:bold;color:red">3</span> cows</code>
+I have 3 <span style="font-weight:bold;color:red">cows</span></code>
 </pre>
 </html>